par7133/PHPBSDRelay/README.md

 ### Welcome to PHPBSDRelay

-PHPSBDRelay is a simple PHP wrapper for OpenBSD smtpd service to use it as smtp relay for your web app
+PHPSBDRelay is a simple PHP wrapper for OpenBSD smtpd service to use it as smtp relay for your web apps

 To install the PHPBSDRelay proceed with the following steps: